 Weatherford Campus: Employee vehicles parked on the Weatherford campus must display the appropriate parking decal, which can be obtained at the Campus Police Department.
 Additional decals may be requested.

 Sayre Campus: Parking decals are not required for employees or students parking on the Sayre campus.
 Individuals with questions concerning the Sayre campus parking procedures should contact the Dean of the Sayre Campus.

-Accidents: Individuals who are involved in traffic accidents, while in the scope of their employment, should take appropriate emergency steps then notify the Campus Police Department (or if on the Sayre campus the Dean's Office).
+Accidents: Individuals who are involved in traffic accidents, while in the scope of their employment, should take appropriate emergency steps then notify the Campus Police Department or, if on the Sayre campus, the Dean's Office.
 Additionally, individuals involved in an at-fault traffic accident, while on SWOSU business, are required to take a defensive driving training course within six months of the event.
 SWOSU will pay for the first training; thereafter, training courses will be at the expense of the employee.

 To ensure compliance with this policy, SWOSU reserves the right to inspect these areas.
-The fact that an employee may be provided a key, password or other device for securing an area does not entitle the employee to an expectation of privacy.
+The fact that an employee may be provided a key, password, or other device for securing an area does not entitle the employee to an expectation of privacy.

-SWOSU works with local, state and federal authorities in an effort to secure SWOSU property and work environment.
+SWOSU works with local, state, and federal authorities in an effort to secure SWOSU property and work environment.
 Note: It is not within the scope or intent of this policy to limit or interfere with campus police officers in the execution of their duties.

 Private vendors are not allowed to use SWOSU facilities for the purpose of sales or solicitations.
 Exceptions to this rule are as follows:

 - Vendor has approval from the President or their designee.